ThomasByr/pac-man/README.md

 <details>
   <summary> For Windows 11 WSLg users (click here to expand) </summary>
-  Please make sure you have graphical x11 support installed:
+  Please make sure you have graphical x11 support installed (should be installed by default) :

   ```bash
   sudo apt-get install libgl1 libxkbcommon-x11-0